 The state currently taxes overtime wages at the highest applicable tax bracket for an individual.
 For any employee making over $3,000 per year ($6,000 for joint filers) that rate is 5%.
 Most overtime wages fall into this bracket.

-If this legislation passes, Alabamians will take home more of what they earn.
-Rep. Daniels estimates that an hourly employee making $15 who works five overtime hours per week would see their bi weekly rise by approximately $111.
-Over the course of a year that’s almost $2,900 in additional income; that is a permanent tax cut that workers could depend on.
+By exempting overtime wages from state income taxes, Alabamians will take home more of what they earn.
+Rep. Daniels estimates that an hourly employee making $15 who works five overtime hours per week would see their bi-weekly pay rise by approximately $111.
+Over the course of a year that’s almost $2,900 in additional income; that is a tax cut that workers could depend on.

-Eliminating taxes on overtime pay could also prove benefits to employers.
-Alabama is currently experiencing a “most severe” labor shortage, having only 50 available employees for every 100 jobs openings.
-Alabama ranks 43 rd amongst states in terms of labor shortage severity.
+Eliminating taxes on overtime pay will also provide benefits to employers.
+Alabama is currently experiencing a “most severe” labor shortage, having only 45 available employees for every 100 jobs openings.
+Alabama ranks 43rd amongst states in terms of labor shortage severity.

 Exempting overtime pay from taxes may not provide enough motivation to cause someone to reenter the workforce, but doing so could serve as an incentive for continued and enduring workforce participation.
 Though there is potential revenue loss, at least a portion of the additional income that a worker took home will go back into the economy; the state should see revenue increases in areas such as general sales and use tax receipts.

-Alabama is one of the first states to make a serious effort to repeal the income tax on overtime pay.
-API supports this bipartisan initiative that seeks to reduce the tax burden on hardworking employees who are going the extra mile to work overtime to provide for their families.
+Alabama is the only U.S. state to repeal the income tax on overtime pay.
+API supports this progress in reducing the tax burden on hardworking employees who are going the extra mile to work overtime to provide for their families.
+The Alabama Legislature should take steps to make this relief permanent in future legislative sessions.